Light Turquoise

 If your assessment has a 23-hour submission window this provides plenty of time for you to complete the work.
 Students are being encouraged to treat these assessments as they would an invigilated exam and only work on the exam for the 2-3 hours that would usually be expected.
 If you are doing problem solving exercises and quizzes which are time limited, then your extra time will be added as normal.
 Your extra time will be added to online exams which are 2, 3 or 6 hours long.

-The deadline for applying for Exam Access Arrangements for summer term exams and assessments is 26 January 2024.
+The deadline for applying for Exam Access Arrangements for summer term exams and assessments is usually the end of January.

 I had extra time and the use of a word processor when I sat exams at school.
 Will I be able to have these arrangements at Royal Holloway?